 Async communication is typically not in-person, and it's usually unscheduled.
 It protects everyone’s time and promotes more meaningful work by reducing unnecessary distractions, especially if you have remote workers.

-Examples of asynchronous communication channels include:
+Examples of asynchronous communication tools include:

 Other examples of synchronous communication methods include:

-Generally, asynchronous communication practices maximize productivity while synchronous work binds progress to communication and availability.
+Generally, asynchronous communication practices maximize productivity, while synchronous work binds progress to communication and availability.
 But at the end of the day, asynchronous and synchronous communication methods must work together for modern companies.

 When you should choose asynchronous or synchronous communication